StudioSixPlusOne/rack-modules/README.md

  - Feedback control, focusing on the area required for the string delay
  - Seven voice unison per polyphonic channel
  - Stretch, the nature of strings gives a natural decay, this controls the length
- - Polyphonic, the number of channels is defined by the audio input.
+ - Polyphonic, the number of channels is defined by the audio input

  The main audio input should be triggered with noise, the color and duration of this has a large impact on the resulting sound.
 Try experimenting with short bursts, such as snare sounds, longer noise sounds with automated frequency can be used to emulate a bowed sound.
-All varations of sound input can be used to create sounds not envisaged by the author
+All varations of sound input can be used to create sounds.

 ### Maccomo

 ![Maccomo screenshot](images/Maccomo.png)

-An emulation of a ladder filter, based on the descriptions and block diagrams in Will Pirkles book "Designing software synthesizers plugins in c++" featuring
+An emulation of a ladder filter, based on the descriptions and block diagrams in Will Pirkles book "Designing Software Synthesizers Plugins in C++" featuring:

 - Six modes, selectable via CV and the knob, allowing for automatiom between lp12, lp24, hp12, hp24, bp12 and bp24
 - Frequency contols are summed, for accurate pitch tracking set the knob to C4 261Hz and use the V/oct input
 - Resonance that allows for self oscillation
 - Drive to add colour and dirt to the sound, works well when self oscillating
-- Polyphonic, the number of channels is defined by the audio input or the V/oct input for use as an oscillator.
+- Polyphonic, the number of channels is defined by the audio input or the V/oct input for use as an oscillator

-If the audio input is disconnected, the filter will still run in monophonic mode or with the channel count of the V/oct input, allowing for self oscillation and use as a VCO
+If the audio input is disconnected, the filter will still run in monophonic mode or with the channel count of the V/oct input, allowing for self oscillation and use as a VCO.

 ### Massarti